elgalu/website/src/routes/docs/teams-and-projects.md

 </script>

 > **NEW FEATURE** —
 > Teams & Projects is still in BETA.
-You can activate thjis feature by joining a team or directly visiting [`gitpod.io/new`](https://gitpod.io/new).
+You can activate this feature by joining a team or directly visiting [`gitpod.io/new`](https://gitpod.io/new).

 # Teams & Projects